SaiRitwik11/ecommerce-sql-analytics/README.md

 ---

+## Query Screenshots
+Browse the [Findings Images](./Findings%20Images/) folder to view results for all 25 queries organized by section.

+---

 ## How to Run
 1. Install MySQL 8.0 + MySQL Workbench.
 2. Download the `ecommerce_data_setup.sql` file from this repository.